 Thu 05, Dec 2019

 Starting school can be tricky – even without any continence concerns.
-Janine Armocida, continence nurse advisor working for the National Continence Helpline (1800 33 00 66) and maternal child health nurse, shares her top tips for toilet training and school readiness.
+Janine Armocida, Nurse Continence Specialist working for the National Continence Helpline (1800 33 00 66) and Maternal Child Health Nurse, shares her top tips for toilet training and school readiness.

 My child uses the toilet but prefers to wear pull-ups to open their bowels.
 How do I encourage them to switch totally to the toilet?